Othello

 A reckless lover, though I loved intensely.

 The phrase "loved not wisely but too well" has carried four centuries of debate.
-T. S. Eliot read it as Othello's last act of self-flattery — a man dressing up his murder as the excess of love.
-F. R. Leavis followed Eliot in seeing the speech as evidence of Othello's "self-dramatisation."
-Bradley read it as honest tragic reckoning.
+The line can be read as Othello's last act of self-flattery – a man dressing up his murder as the excess of love – or it can be read as honest tragic reckoning, the only kind of self-description a man in his position is now equipped to give.
 The play allows both readings; what it insists on is the closing image.
-Othello, having recalled his service to Venice and demanded to be described accurately, tells the story of killing a "malignant and turbaned Turk" who beat a Venetian — and stabs himself, taking the role of the executioner he once served as.
+Othello, having recalled his service to Venice and demanded to be described accurately, tells the story of killing a "malignant and turbaned Turk" who beat a Venetian – and stabs himself, taking the role of the executioner he once served as.
 He is, in his last living gesture, both the Venetian who must be defended and the foreigner who must be killed.
 The doubleness is the play's last and most painful image of who Othello has been all along.

 "Othello is, in one sense of the word, by far the most romantic figure among Shakespeare's heroes; and he is so partly from the strange life of war and adventure which he has lived from childhood.
 He does not belong to our world, and he seems to enter it we know not whence — almost as if from wonderland."